vbhat1976/terraform-workshop/exercises/08/README.md

 }
 ```

 Sets are kinda like lists, but have their differences.
-We discussed them, but play around with the definition in the HCL here a
+We discussed them, but play around with the definition in the HCL here and
-nd see if you can remember or identify what makes a set unique.
+see if you can remember or identify what makes a set unique.

 ```hcl
 variable "my_tuple" {